MichelleEmbleton/appSecRadar/README.md

 	        change #legend - overflow-y:auto;<br />
 	        but then it doesn't look as neat - depends on your colour scheme.
 It's still not easy to change scrollbars          across all the browsers...(was in IE6!).<br />
     IE9 doesn't have the transition effect.<br /><br />

+Updated 3-7-17:<br />
+Main container file renamed to .html from .shtml - so it can render properly without the need for a virtual server offline.
+This file contains the content components: The SVG radar, the legend etc.<br />
+The css and js files are still separate from the main content.<br /> <br />

+Updated 2-7-17:<br />
+Files split into folders for css, js and other, mainly txt includes.
+So the main .shtml file is the vehicle to contain everything else.<br />

 7-7-2017 <br />
 Added list representation tables for sectors.<br />